 12cm or 19cm?
 Hydroculture grow pots have standard heights.
 Smaller plants are planted in 12cm high pots and larger plants are in 19cm high pots.
 There are some larger pots but these are rare and used for extremely large plants.

 Grow pots have a channel on the side and a small hole in the rim for the water meter to be inserted.
-All our hydroculture plants come with a water meter made to fit the grow pot.
 The water meter measures the depth of water at the bottom of the pot, so you can easily see when it is time to water.

 Hydroculture plants are never removed from their grow pots.
 Always put the grow pot and plant into the decorative pot or planter you are using.
 Use a liner if the decorative pot is not waterproof or too deep for the grow pot.
 The water meter needs to sit on the base of the liner for an accurate reading of the water level in the pot.